renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Notion/integrations-notion.md

 - **Page Content Viewer**: Retrieves the content of a Notion page as plain text.

 Each of these components output both "Data" and "Tool":
-- The "Data" output can be used directly in your Langflow for further processing or display.
+- The "Data" output can be used directly in your Aiexec for further processing or display.
-- The "Tool" output can be utilized in Langflow Agents, allowing them to interact with Notion programmatically.
+- The "Tool" output can be utilized in Aiexec Agents, allowing them to interact with Notion programmatically.

 ## Additional Resources